PynPoint/PynPoint/docs/near.rst

 The example data reduction is based on simulated data which can be downloaded |data|.
 The pipeline requires a folder for ``working_place``, ``input_place``, and ``output_place``.
 These are the working folder with the database and configuration file, the default data input folder, and default output folder for results, respectively.

 Before we start running PynPoint, we have to sort the data in three different folders such that they can be read separately into the database.
 The folders can be provided with the ``input_dir`` parameter in the :class:`~pynpoint.readwrite.fitsreading.FitsReadingModule` that we will use.
-The FITS files contain a simulated reference PSF (`Ref_PSF_aCenA.fits`) and the coronagraphic data of Nod A (`set1.fits`) and Nod B (`set2.fits`).
+The FITS files contain a simulated reference PSF (`Ref_PSF_aCenA.fits`) and the coronagraphic data of chop A (`set1.fits`) and chop B (`set2.fits`).

 A basic description of the pipeline modules is given in the comments of the example script.
 More in-depth information of all the input parameters can be found in the :ref:`api`.